solariumphp/solarium/docs/customizing-solarium.md

 // manually create a request for the query
 $request = $client->createRequest($query);

-// you can now use the request object for getting an uri (e.g. to use in your own code)
+// you can now use the request object for getting an URI (e.g. to use in your own code)
 // or you could modify the request object echo 'Request URI: '.$request->getUri().'<br/>';